Veda103/VCardioCare/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.
+Author of this project is Veda Popat (github: [Veda103](https://github.com/Veda103/)
 ---

 ## 🙏 Acknowledgments